jock-dalby/functionalProgramming/README.md

     console.log(greeting);    // 'hello world’
 });
 ```
-The same message is printed to the console, but now other code can continue while the greeting is being fetched.
+The same message will be printed to the console, but now other code can continue while the greeting is being fetched.

 A promise can also represent a failure.
 If the network goes down and the greeting can’t be fetched from the web service, you can register to handle the failure using the second argument to the promise’s then method:
 ```js